Table of contents

 - It doesn’t consider cost data for non-Google campaigns

-- Its attribution models are inflexible, standard, and limited
+- Its attribution models are black box and limited

 Specialized tools for end-to-end analytics